nix-community/robotnix/README.md

 One advantage of using a release script as above is that the build can take place on a different machine than the signing.
 `nix-copy-closure` could be used to transfer this script and its dependencies to another computer to finish the release.

-One alternative to using the `releaseScript` is to build the final products inside nix:
+The other way to create a build is to build the final products entirely inside nix instead of using `releaseScript`
 ```console
 $ nix-build ./default.nix --arg configuration ./marlin.nix -A img --option extra-sandbox-paths /keys=$(pwd)/keys
 ```